thisisdg/app-base-fern/README.md

 ##Check List:
 - [ ] Use Eslint coding conventions
 - [ ] Update release editions in the `README.md` file
+- [ ] Dont add irrelevant libraries as they just increase the size.
+Try to find those packages/libraries that solves maximum issues or use and existing one.

 ##Issues & Questions:
 - [ ] Compilation is successfull but InputField component HTML is never returned in the DOM